- "Geopolitical Competition and AI in the Military"

 [Preregistration] [Abstract]

-such as policy responsiveness and outputs.
+of substantive representation such as policy responsiveness and outcomes.
 Our findings shed light on how misrepresentation of political and social groups in

 parliament affects democratic attitudes.